-Professors S. Haan (chair), L. Molnar, S. Steenwyk, D. Van Baak Associate Professors P. Harper, J. Jadrich, M. Walhout Assistant Professor D. Haarsma, L. Haarsma, C. Heid
+Professors S. Haan (chair) J. Jadrich, L. Molnar, S. Steenwyk, D. Van Baak Visiting Professor A. Dragt (fall) Associate Professors P. Harper, M. Walhout Assistant Professors D. Haarsma, L. Haarsma

 The Physics and Astronomy Department offers programs of concentration for students interested in careers or graduate studies in physics, astrophysics, or related disciplines, and for students interested in high school physics teaching.
 Students intending to major in physics are advised to enter college with four years of mathematics and to complete their 100- and 200-level courses in mathematics and physics during their freshman and sophomore years.